crysalead/sql-dialect/README.md

 #### Custom Dedicated Operators

-It's also possible to create your own operator as well as the handler to build it.
+It's also possible to create your own operators with handlers to build them.

 Example: